Overview of Services for Children Who Are Blind or Visually Impaired

 A number of national organizations are dedicated to the well-being of visually impaired children, and they’re important sources of information and support for you.
 Other sources include:

 At times, it may seem as if the only people who understand what you’re going through are people who have been there too.
 Other parents of visually impaired children, either individually or in organized groups, can offer advice based on firsthand experience, good information, and ongoing support.
-The National Association for Parents of Children with Visual Impairments (NAPVI) and other parent organizations can help you network with other families.
+American Council of the Blind (ACB), the National Federation of the Blind’s National Organization of Parents of Blind Children, and the Thriving Blind Facebook group, and other parent organizations can help you network with other families.

-You can also find support and assistance at parent information centers, which provide training about special education laws in this country, services for young children, and how parents can obtain them.
+You can also find support and assistance at Center for Parent Information and Resources, which provide training about special education laws in this country, services for young children, and how parents can obtain them.
 Almost every state has such a center, which is federally funded and serves families statewide.
 Most parent centers provide help from parent advocates who will go with you to important school meetings.
 These are groups of parents of children with special needs who help other parents with support, information, and referrals to community services and special programs.
 To find a parent group, check the website of your state department of education.

 Additionally, in this section, you can find the following information.